Anastasia Karanikolaou’s Figure-Hugging Dress Causes Fans To Question If She’s Pregnant

 Anastasia “Stassie” Karanikolaou’s latest Instagram post has caused fans to speculate the social media model is expecting.
 In the post, Kylie Jenner’s BFF showed off her amazing figure in a strawberry-patterned white dress.
-The tan-and-toned 22-year-old looked like a summer goddess.
-Her curves were on full-display in her adorable, figure-hugging dress.
+The tan and toned 22-year-old looked like a summer goddess.
+Her curves were on full display in her adorable, figure-hugging dress.
 She enhanced her gorgeous features with subtle makeup and piled her blonde hair into a bun.
 The model accessorized her look with gold bangles and rings.

-A few fans focused on Stassie’s small mid-section, questioning if she had a bun in the oven.
+A few fans focused on Stassie’s small midsection, questioning if she had a bun in the oven.
 The first comment mentioning Stassie’s supposed pregnancy caused other fans to reply in agreement.

 “That’s the first thing that came to my head omg,” responded a fan.